marigold-dev/training-dapp-2/README.md

    yarn dev
    ```

-   On the listed contract, choose your line and input the address of the contract you will receive a feedback.
+   On the listed contract, choose your line and input the address of the contract you will receive feedback.
 Click on `poke`.

    ![The dApp page showing the result of the poke action](/img/tutorials/dapp-result.png).

-   This time, the logged user will receive a feedback from a targeted contract (as input of the form) via any listed contract (the first column of the table).
+   This time, the logged user will receive feedback from a targeted contract (as input of the form) via any listed contract (the first column of the table).

-1. Refresh manually clicking on `Fetch contracts` button.
+   Refresh manually by clicking on `Fetch` contracts` button.

-   Poke other developer's contract to discover their contract hidden feedback when you poke them.
+   Poke other developer's contracts to discover their contract hidden feedback when you poke them.

 ## Summary

-Now, you are able to call other contracts, use views and test you smart contract before deploying it.
+Now, you can call other contracts, use views, and test your smart contract before deploying it.

-On next training, you will learn how to use tickets.
+In the next training, you will learn how to use tickets.

 When you are ready, continue to [Part 3: Tickets](./part-3).